webyteofficial/webify-2/README.md

 * Cards containing some text

 #### SIDEBAR -
-Sidebar should include navigation likes viz.
-USERS, TABLES.
+Sidebar should include navigation likes viz. **USERS**, **TABLES**.
 Users Link will show all registered users.
 Add other fake links in sidebar.

 #### TABLES -
 Table will show user details.